-We build a phylogenetic hypothesis for Paraná and Paraguay streams adapting a molecular time-calibrated tree for bony fishes proposed by (17) Rabosky et al. (2019).
-The adaptation of the original phylogeny consisted in replace the taxa presented in the original phylogeny by sister taxa (or the closest specie available in the original phylogeny) of species presented in the species pool of Paraná and Paraguay streams.
+We build a phylogenetic hypothesis for Paraná and Paraguay headwater streams adapting a molecular time-calibrated tree for bony fishes proposed by (17) Rabosky et al. (2019).
+The adaptation of the original phylogeny consisted in replace the taxa presented in the original phylogeny by sister taxa of species presented in the species pool of Paraná and Paraguay streams (or the closest specie available in the original phylogeny).
 The original phylogeny was downloaded with use of R package fishtree (18) (Chang et al. 2019).
 The R code used to perform all the manipulations of original phylogeny are presented in Appendix S1 of Supplementary material.
+In summary, we followed a sequential procedure in which we started by replacing all species from the original phylogeny with the species of the same genus presented in our species pool.
+When the genre was not presented in the original phylogeny we inserted the species in the most related species of the same family and for species that do not presented neither species of the same genre nor family representatives we inserted the species at the order level (e.g. Synbranchus marmoratus).
+After realize all insertions the phylogenetic tree was pruned to maintain only the species that occur in our communities.

 The final phylogenetic hypothesis used in this work is shown in Figure 2.
+We assembled an R function to automate the process of phylogenetic tree edition described above and can be assessed at . https://github.com/GabrielNakamura/function_phyloMatch_fishtree.

 Figure 2